-Welcome to our first ever Summer Home Tour!
-I’ve been asked a lot about the interior of our home and if it looks anything like the photos of my furniture makeovers and the answer is YES.
+Welcome to our first-ever Summer Home Tour!
+I’ve been asked a lot about the interior of our home and if it looks anything like the photos of my furniture makeovers, and the answer is YES.
 The style I love is the style I live in.
 You might even recognize a few of my furniture makeovers and DIY projects from previous blog posts.
 I’m sure I’m no different than any other furniture artist.
-Sometimes we just have to keep certain pieces… well, for a while.
+Sometimes we have to keep certain pieces, well, for a while.

 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more fun projects!
 To see my full disclaimer, click here.

 Summer Home Tour 2019

-Before we get started on our summer home tour, I just want to say for the record that I did NOT want a new home.
+Before we get started on our summer home tour, I want to say for the record that I did NOT want a new home.
 I begged Mr. Honey Do to buy me a fixer-upper.
-Well, that was 13 years ago and I have done everything possible that I can think of since then to make this new house look like an old farmhouse.
+That was 13 years ago, and I have done everything possible that I can think of since then to make this new house look like an old farmhouse.
 We live in a small town of 3,500 people in Canton, Texas.
 Home of the First Monday Trade Days.
-A monthly flea market that brings in over 1,000,000 people a year to shop vintage goods.
+A monthly flea market brings in over 1,000,000 people a year to shop vintage goods.
 It’s no surprise that I LOVE flea market decor.

 I’m starting our summer home tour in the heart of our home, our Living Room.
 Here you’ll notice a big BLACK thing over the fireplace.
-Let’s just say I pick and chose my battles wisely.
+Let’s say I pick and choose my battles wisely.
 It’s such a man thing!
-Our home is forever evolving, but I love the direction it’s headed.
+Our home is forever evolving, but I love its direction.
 And how about that rusty old coffee table?
 Would you believe me if I told you it was wood?
 It’s IRON rust paint!
 I created a patina finish that made this coffee table a piece that Mr. Honey Do refuses to part with.
 He calls it his Man Cave Furniture.
-It works for now. ?
+It will work for now.